Nadia Nadim: Racing Louisville FC

 On 9 June 2021, Nadim signed with Racing Louisville FC, returning to the NWSL four years after leaving Portland Thorns FC for Manchester City.

 In September 2021, with the NWSL reeling from abuse scandals, she accused NJ/NY Gotham FC management of forging her signature on a contract extension so they could trade her rights to Portland in January 2016.
 She also accused league staffers of pressuring her to have a surgery for her season-ending ACL injury in the United States rather than abroad, threatening that "if something went wrong with the surgery outside of US they could consider taking actions against me."

 Nadim's Racing Louisville contract expired in December 2023.
 She left Racing Louisville as the club's best ever goal scorer.

 AC Milan

 On 27 January 2024, Nadim signed with AC Milan for the rest of the 2023–24 season.
 On 26 March 2025, AC Milan announced that Nadim would be on loan with Hammarby IF for the remainder of the season.
-After she left for Hammerby she complained that her coach in Milan, Suzanne Bakker, made her feel like "training in the refugee camp was better".
-Nadia being from Afghanistan, and played football in a refugee camp.
+After she left for Hammerby she complained that her coach in Milan, Suzanne Bakker, made her feel like "training in the refugee camp was better", referencing her past (see above).

+HB Køge

+In August 2025, Nadim signed with HB Køge for the 2025-26 season on a one-year contract.

+In her first season she won the Danish Cup following their 4–1 victory against FC Nordsjælland.
+In the 2025–26 season she was the topscorer with 16 goals, when HB Køge won the Danish Championship.
+In August 2026 she extended her contract with HB Køge for another year.